slavniyteo/upgraded-octo-funicular/README.md

-not survive such relicensing or conveying.
+of that license document, provided that the further restriction does not survive such relicensing or conveying.

   If you add terms to a covered work in accord with this section, you